Wild Bill Hickok: Jack McCall's two trials

 Jack McCall shot Hickok in the back of the head; the photo has been claimed to be of McCall, but is unsubstantiated.

-McCall's motive for killing Hickok is the subject of speculation, largely concerning McCall's anger at Hickok's giving him money for breakfast the day before after McCall had lost heavily.
+McCall's motive for killing Hickok is the subject of speculation, largely concerning McCall's anger at Hickok's giving him money for breakfast the day McCall had lost heavily.

 McCall was summoned before an informal "miners' jury", an ad hoc local group of miners and businessmen.
 He claimed that he was avenging Hickok's slaying of his brother, which may have been true; a man named Lew McCall had indeed been killed by an unknown lawman in Abilene, Kansas, but whether the two McCall men were related is unknown.
 McCall was acquitted of the murder, which prompted editorializing in the Black Hills Pioneer: "Should it ever be our misfortune to kill a man ... we would simply ask that our trial may take place in some of the mining camps of these hills."
 Calamity Jane is reputed to have led a mob that threatened McCall with lynching, but she was actually being held by military authorities at the time.

 McCall was rearrested after bragging about Hickok's death.
 The second trial was not considered double jeopardy because of the irregular jury in the first trial, and because Deadwood was in unorganized Indian country at the time.
 The new trial was held in Yankton, the capital of the Dakota Territory.
 McCall was found guilty and sentenced to death.

 Leander Richardson interviewed McCall shortly before his execution and wrote an article about him for the April 1877 issue of Scribner's Monthly.
 Lorenzo Butler Hickok spoke with McCall after the trial, and said that McCall showed no remorse.

 As I write the closing lines of this brief sketch, word reaches me that the slayer of Wild Bill has been rearrested by the United States authorities, and after trial has been sentenced to death for willful murder.
 He is now at Yankton, D.T. awaiting execution.
 At the trial it was suggested that he was hired to do his work by gamblers who feared the time when better citizens should appoint Bill the champion of law and order – a post which he formerly sustained in Kansas border life, with credit to his manhood and his courage.
 (Note: McCall alleged that gambler John Varnes had paid him to murder Wild Bill.
 Varnes could not be found, so McCall then implicated Tim Brady in the plot.
 Brady had also disappeared from Deadwood and could not be found.)

 Jack McCall was hanged on March 1, 1877 and buried in a Roman Catholic cemetery.
 The cemetery was moved in 1881, and the noose was still around McCall's neck when his body was exhumed.